Haley Bonar

 See Lineups for more details on these positions.

-Each owner may also fill out his roster with optional positions.
-The team can utilize a taxi squad/disabled list, which can be used for up to two players (they do not have to be injured to be on it).
-Up to 12 other players may be signed to the minor league roster.
+• The team can utilize a taxi squad/disabled list, which can be used for up to four players (they do not have to be injured to be on it).

 Any players may be put onto the taxi squad.
 However, the minor league roster is limited to players with salaries of 250 or less.
 Players on the minor league roster do not have to be in the minors in real life.
 Owners may use the minor leagues to store disabled players or major leaguers who are slumping or not playing much or don't fit into the current roster.
 The only stipulation is that they don't exceed the 250 salary limit.
 Note: Any player, regardless of salary, can be put on the team’s major league roster.